Ralf Rangnick: Austria national team

 On 29 April 2022, Rangnick was appointed manager of the Austria national team on a two-year deal, starting in June.
 Austria had just failed to qualify for the 2022 FIFA World Cup, finishing fourth behind Denmark, Scotland, and Israel, and then losing the play off against Wales.
 One of his goals is to bring back the fans by entertaining football, and showing team spirit.
 On 3 June, Rangnick's first game in charge finished in a 3–0 win over Croatia in the UEFA Nations League A. However, that remained Austria's only victory of the season and, following a 3–1 defeat to Croatia on 25 September, they got relegated to League B. On 16 October 2023, the team qualified for UEFA Euro 2024.
 As a result, his contract with Austria national team was automatically extended through to the 2026 FIFA World Cup.
 In April 2024, Rangnick was approached by Bayern Munich, but despite holding talks with the club he turned down their interest and reaffirmed his commitment to Austria.

 Rangnick's first game at Euro 2024 ended in a 1–0 loss to France.
 However, Austria won their next two group games with a 3–1 win against Poland and a 3–2 win against the Netherlands to finish top of the group.
 Austria were subsequently eliminated in the round of 16, losing 2–1 to Turkey.
+Afterwards, he led Austria to the top of their 2026 World Cup qualifying group, securing the country's first World Cup qualification since 1998.
+Ahead of the tournament, he extended his contract through to 2028.